ctzurcanu/virtues/docs/2trinity/love.md

 ## Proposed Neurochemical Correspondences

-1. For Agape, Platonic Love, and Love for Teacher/Student, the closest identifying neurochemical is **Serotonin**.
+1. For Agape, Eros for the Good, and Philia for the Good, the closest identifying neurochemical is **Serotonin**.
-1. For Storge, Sexual Love, and Love of Peers: it is **Oxytocin** and (only secondarily) **Vasopressin**.
+1. For Storge, Eros for Pleasure, and Philia for Pleasure: it is **Oxytocin** and (only secondarily) **Vasopressin**.
 Their genes evolved from the same ancestral gene.

 ![Love Active](/images/2loves.png)